Slice of Life.

 I took a second noticing walk during lunch.
 By then, the grass had been mowed, the picnic tables arranged, and the shade umbrella put in place.
 Weather permitting, there will be much eating, talking, laughing and playing games at these tables during the next three weeks.

-Even as I finish this post, AA flight 902 has departed Guayaquil, second of the four legs of their 24-hour journey home.
+Even as I finish this post, AA flight 902 has departed Guayaquil, the second leg of four in the 24-hour journey my son and his family are making to come home for this year’s visit.

 *All photos taken with iPhone on May 14, 2018.